project-improv/improv/demos/fastplotlib/README.md

 cd .../improv/demos/fastplotlib

 # start improv
-improv ./fastplotlib.yaml
+improv run ./fastplotlib.yaml

-# call `setup` in the improv CLI
+# call `setup` in the improv TUI
 setup

+# Run the cells in the jupyter notebook until you receive
+# the dark blue square in the plot

-# Now run the jupyter notebook, once the plot is ready call `run`
+# once the plot is ready call `run` in the improv TUI
 run
 ```